 To get you started, check out this list of six things you can make happen for your bridal party so that they feeling a hundred percent more comfortable on your big day.

-1. Bridesmaid Dresses With Pockets
+Choose Bridesmaid Dresses With Pockets

 Your bridesmaids are going to spend eight or more hours in the dress that you pick out for them, spending most of that time running around, posing for photos, and dancing the night away.
 An easy way to make them feel comfy is to choose a bridesmaid dress with pockets (sometimes even hidden pockets) so that as they are moving and grooving, they have a spot to put tissues, makeup, and their phone.

-2. Flat Shoes
+Allow Flat Shoes

-Once a person gets blisters on her feet, you can almost guarantee that she'll want to plop down on a chair and not move a muscle.
+Once a person gets blisters on her feet, you can almost guarantee that they'll want to plop down on a chair and not move a muscle.
 To help make sure that people are able to be up and running around, without their feet pulsating in pain, we recommend good, solid, supportive shoes.

-3. Designated Time to Chill
+Designate Time to Chill

 A wedding day can feel like the longest day ever.
-Just ask any bridesmaid who was forced to get up at 6 am to get her hair and makeup done for a ceremony that didn't officially begin until 12 hours later.
+Just ask any bridesmaid who was forced to get up at 6 am to get their hair and makeup done for a ceremony that didn't officially begin until 12 hours later.
 If you’re planning an early start, also build in time for the bridal party to relax, sit down, and—most importantly—eat throughout the day.
 If you run them ragged all morning and afternoon, by the actual reception, you may find them napping in a corner.

-We said it above, and we'll say it again: food is important.
-For the sake of protecting your friends from hanger pains, have unlimited snacks available all day.
+We said it above, and we'll say it again: Food is important.
+For the sake of protecting your friends from hangover pains, have unlimited snacks available all day.
 Pick healthy or healthy-ish snacks that aren’t filled with too much sugar (you want to avoid any quick crashes) and will leave your bridesmaids feeling satisfied and energized.
 You should also encourage them to pack their own favorite treats to munch on throughout the day.

-5. Activities for Their Plus-Ones
+Plan Activities for Their Plus-Ones

-6. A Beverage Cart
+Stock a Beverage Cart

 Keep your bridesmaids hydrated!
 A beverage cart of water is a must-have, but feel free to add champagne and cocktails as you see fit.
 Your bridesmaids will thank you—just as long as you can trust them to drink slowly so they make it down the aisle okay.